code-matt/react-native-replaykit/README.md

 RNRK.stopRecording(recordings => console.log(recordings)) // stops the recording and saves it <- Same as pressing Stop in blue bar up top

-RKRK.getRecordings(recordings => console.log(recordings)) get all recordings stored in the app's Documents/Replays folder.
+RNRK.getRecordings(recordings => console.log(recordings)) get all recordings stored in the app's Documents/Replays folder.

 RNRK.previewRecording(path) // open a recording for trimming in the native editor.. save will replace the file, cancel just dismiss the editor.